SYNTAX: Integrated evidence synthesis for joint appraisal of tobacco and alcohol tax interventions for harm reduction in the UK

 Public involvement

-The project team wanted to gain perspectives from people with lived experience on the options for alcohol and tobacco tax policy changes, and how any changes might affect people differently according to their alcohol and tobacco consumption and socio-demographic characteristics.
+The project team wanted to gain perspectives from people with lived experience on the options for tobacco and alcohol tax policy changes, and how any changes might affect people differently according to their alcohol and tobacco consumption and socio-demographic characteristics.
 They then used their understanding of the public perspectives to guide the process of generating and interpreting the research findings.

 Three public panels were involved: